The Latin Americans

 Unique units and buildings

-• Chinaco: Their unique villager.
+• Tlaquehual: their unique villager.
 Once it dies, it retrieves some of the food it costed to train.

-• Presidio: Unique building, works as a house, a barracks, a Stable, an outpost and a Town Center.
-You start the game with one.
+• Presidio: unique building, works as a fort, an outpost and a town center.

 Statue Flag Statue